Projektgruppe-37/Backend/README.md

 7. Open a web browser (we suggest Google Chrome) and enter into address field:
    - localhost:8080

-***If an error that port 8080 is blocked when running in the IDE, go to "run" (windows button + r) type "services.msc" and clik "OK".
+***If an error that port 8080 is blocked when running in the IDE is shown, go to "run" (windows button + r) type "services.msc" and clik "OK".
 Locate "PEM HTTPD" left-click and press "Stop".
 Then rerun the .jar in the IDE.***